s-hirano-ist/rss-dumper/README.md

   > https://qiita.com/yukin01/items/1a36606439123525dc6d
 - [ ] More tests, especially unit tests.
 Better if parallelized.
 - [ ] Security issues.
+- [ ] Add huskey/pre-commit to run "tsoa" and validate swagger.json before commit.
+- [ ] Easy validation using a library like [express-validator](https://express-validator.github.io/docs/).
+- [ ] Want to introduce absolute imports and ESModule.

+See [GitHub issue 186](https://github.com/s-hirano-ist/rss-dumper/issues/186) for more details(?).

 ## 💻 Tech Stack